utkuturk/utkuturk/README.md

 ### Hi there 👋

 Hi, I am Utku Türk.
-I am an MA student in [the Department of Linguistics][department], [Boğaziçi University][uni] under the supervision of [Pavel Logacev][pavel].
+I am an MA student in [the Department of Linguistics][department], [Boğaziçi University][uni] under the supervision of [Pavel Logačev][pavel].
 I mainly work in agrement attraction in Turkish.
 Currently, I focus on the effects of response bias in agreement attraction and whether or not everyone is affected uniformly by the bias-related manipulations.
 You can also check my [CV][cv]!

 In my department, I also work as a Research/Teaching assistant.
 My responsibilities included TA'ing classes, working in projects within the department, and help the department in administrative issues.